jupyter-server/jupyter_server/docs/source/users/installation.rst

     pip install jupyter_server==1.0

-To see what each version has to offer, checkout the Changelog_.
+To see what each version has to offer, checkout our :ref:`changelog`.

-.. _Changelog: ../changelog.rst